 Moreover, different categories of applications are judged on different aspects.
 Innovative front-end applications need to meet different criteria than stable systems of record.
 Appropriate portfolios should be defined for such categories.
 You want to ensure a balanced distribution of investments, both within and across portfolios, and both for your assets and your projects and programs.
 It is important to choose criteria based on business objectives.

-Typically, strong application portfolio management relies on five key performance measures:
+Typically, strong Application Portfolio Management relies on five key performance measures:

 Portfolio Management in context

 In summary, strong application portfolio management takes a lifecycle approach to the full application landscape, relates it to the business strategy and is founded upon a solid enterprise architecture practice.
-This may sound easy, but it is still a difficult discipline: switching off applications hurts, and rationalizing decision making may not be in everyone’s interest… But by focusing on business outcomes, better decisions can be made and more business value attained something every organization strives for.
+This may sound easy, but it is still a difficult discipline: switching off applications hurts, and rationalizing decision-making may not be in everyone’s interest.
+But by focusing on business outcomes, better decisions can be made and more business value attained something every organization strives for.